Skip to main content

 Driving towards greener roads with electric cars

 Electric cars boast a range of benefits for Aussies.
-When coupled with the decarbonisation of the electricity grid, EVs can help reduce emissions in the transport sector and support Australia’s economy-wide net zero targets in the Paris Agreement – all while replacing oil imports with Australian sunshine.
-However, there are still a few barriers holding us up.
+This includes costing less to run and maintain, and offering a more comfortable ride.
+There are also options to save even more when charging, like using solar energy or charging at night with our Night Saver EV plan.
+When coupled with the decarbonisation of the electricity grid, EVs can help reduce emissions in the transport sector and support Australia’s economy-wide net zero targets in the Paris Agreement.

 Affordability and choice

-AGL also has an electric vehicle subscription service available in Sydney, Melbourne, and Brisbane.
-This gives drivers like you the chance to experience life behind the wheel of an EV without the commitment of owning one.
-It’s a great way to try before you buy.
+If the initial outlay is still a barrier, our EV subscription service (available in Sydney, Melbourne, and Brisbane) is a great option.
+It gives drivers the chance to experience life behind the wheel of an EV without the commitment of owning one.
 AGL also launched an EV Energy plan which won a Canstar Blue Innovation Award in 2020, to help support your electric mobility.
 Additionally, commercial and home charging solutions are available.

 Range anxiety

-In the meantime, the distance an EV can travel before requiring a recharge is increasing, with vehicles averaging 332km and many exceeding 400km – enough for daily commuting given that the average Australian commuter drives around 40km each day.
-If you’re not ready to commit to owning an EV, AGL’s EV subscription allows you to select a vehicle with a range capacity that best meets your driving needs.
+In the meantime, the distance an EV can travel before requiring a recharge is increasing, with vehicles averaging 378km and many exceeding 500km – more than enough for daily commuting for most people.

 Why national policy is key

 In the early days of solar power, it was more expensive.
 But the Australian Government policy helped make it more affordable.
-If we want to see a similar uptake in EVs, our policies have to reflect this.
+If we want to see an increased uptake in EVs, policies must support this.

-That’s why AGL is advocating for a national EV roadmap to establish targets and support initiatives, including the development of infrastructure (such as charging stations) for customers like you.
+We advocated for a national EV roadmap to establish targets and support initiatives, including the development of infrastructure (such as charging stations).
+It’s great our customers, and all Australians are seeing the benefits.

 What’s on the horizon?